fivetran/dbt_tiktok_ads_source/README.md

         <img src="https://img.shields.io/badge/Contributions-welcome-blueviolet" /></a>
 </p>

-# Tiktok Ads Source dbt Package ([Docs](https://fivetran.github.io/dbt_tiktok_source/))
+# Tiktok Ads Source dbt Package ([Docs](https://fivetran.github.io/dbt_tiktok_ads_source/))
 # 📣 What does this dbt package do?
-- Materializes [Tiktok staging tables](https://fivetran.github.io/dbt_tiktok_ads_source/#!/overview/tiktok_ads_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/tiktok_ads/#schemainformation).
-These staging tables clean, test, and prepare your Tiktok data from [Fivetran's connector](https://fivetran.com/docs/applications/tiktok_ads) for analysis by doing the following:
+- Materializes [Tiktok Ads staging tables](https://fivetran.github.io/dbt_tiktok_ads_source/#!/overview/tiktok_ads_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/tiktok_ads/#schemainformation).
+These staging tables clean, test, and prepare your Tiktok Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/tiktok_ads) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your Tiktok data through the [dbt docs site](https://fivetran.github.io/dbt_tiktok_ads_source/).
+- Generates a comprehensive data dictionary of your Tiktok Ads data through the [dbt docs site](https://fivetran.github.io/dbt_tiktok_ads_source/).
 - These tables are designed to work simultaneously with our [Tiktok Ads transformation package](https://github.com/fivetran/dbt_tiktok_ads).